Don’t know where to begin to get your finances in order? Head over to your credit union and sit down with your financial advisor.

 Get a sense of what investments you have in place for retirement and how much you will have to live on.
 (You may need to bring in information about workplace pension plans if applicable).
 Don’t have any retirement savings yet?
 Figure out what you can afford to contribute and set up automatic withdrawals.
 The sooner you do it the better!
 No matter your age, work with your credit union to develop a plan so you can retire stress-free.

 The nice thing about banking with a credit union is we serve our members (aka you), not some Bay Street shareholders.
 So you can count on us for friendly and honest advice and competitive products and services to the big banks.
-We’re top-ranked for customer service by Ipsos for 14 years in a row, so you know we are there to help, not sell you products you don’t need.
+We’re top-ranked for customer service by Ipsos for 18 years in a row, so you know we are there to help, not sell you products you don’t need.
 Don’t bank with a credit union yet?
 What are you waiting for?
-Find your local branch and join today!
+Try is today!